 - What happens if someone comes into the room I am using for my online exam?

-- What type of headphones is acceptable during my online exam?
+- What types of headphones are acceptable during my online exam?

 - Am I allowed to take a break during my online exam?

 - Am I allowed any scratch paper and pen/pencil for my online exam?

 - I purchased a translated exam.
 Will my remote proctor speak my language?

 - I purchased a translated exam.
 What should I expect?